monarch-initiative/SvAnna/docs/outputformats.rst

 .. note::
   Only the variants that passed all the filters are visualized in the *Prioritized SVs* section

-The ``--no-breakends`` excludes breakend/translocation variants from the report.
+The ``--no-breakends`` option excludes breakends/translocations from the report.

 VCF output format
 ^^^^^^^^^^^^^^^^^